Home

 Explore conceptually related problems

-The energy of hydrogen atom in the first excited state is ____
+The ratio of energies of hydrogen atom in its first excited state to third excited state is

 The excititation energy of a hydrogen -like ion in its first excitedstate is 40.8 eV Find the energy needed to remain the electron from the ion